 The Aadhaar card number was necessary to apply for JEE Main 2018.
 This requirement was introduced and executed from 2017.
 However, the Aadhaar number requirement has been waived off for candidates belonging to Jammu & Kashmir, Assam and Meghalaya.

-The correction facility for rectification in the details has started from January 9 to 22, 2018.
+The correction facility for rectification in the details was available from January 9 to 22, 2018.
 The last date of JEE Main application fee, as well as correction of image discrepancies in JEE Main application form, was January 2, 2018.
 The application form of JEE Main 2018 was available online from December 1, 2017, to January 1, 2018.
 JEE Main 2018 application procedure involved five basic steps viz., registration, filling details in the form, uploading of scanned images, application fee payment and print out of acknowledgement slip.
 Check the five-stage procedure for JEE Main application form below: